 Empower adults to change their lives!
 Lifestyle Coaches deliver the Diabetes Prevention Center’s National Diabetes Prevention Program using curriculum developed by the CDC.
 Lifestyle Coaches will help participants develop and maintain the skills needed to adopt healthy eating and physical activity habits, and support participants by providing information, encouraging progress, and working with the group to address any challenges or barriers that arise.

 Lifestyle coaches receive free training and certification to implement the program and do not need to be health care professionals.
-A per session stipend of $50 is provided to coaches and they should be able to commit to leading one workshop per year (this includes the 16 weekly sessions, and 6-8 follow up monthly sessions).
-Weekly time commitment varies between 4-6 hours per week.
+The NKFM will pay our coaches $15-$17.50 per hour depending on experience.
+The general time commitment for one DPP session is about 5 hours per week, and coaches should be able to commit to leading one workshop per year (this includes the 16 weekly sessions, and 6-8 follow up monthly sessions).

 • Knowledge of the principles of behavior change and group facilitation